Al-Ma'idah

 Regarding the timing and contextual background of the revelation, it is a Medinan chapter, which means it is believed to have been revealed in Medina rather than Mecca.

 The chapter's topics include animals which are forbidden, and Jesus and Moses's missions.
 Verse 90 prohibits "the intoxicant" (alcohol).
 Verse 8 contains the passage: "Do not let the hatred of a people lead you to injustice".
 Al-Tabligh Verse 67 is relevant to the Farewell Pilgrimage and Ghadir Khumm.

+Surah Al-Ma’idah, the fifth chapter of the Qur’an, addresses a wide range of religious, ethical, legal, and social themes.
+Its contents include guidance on contracts and obligations, dietary rules, ritual practices, justice, family and community relations, and interactions with other religious communities.
+It also recounts episodes involving the Children of Israel, Moses, and Jesus, using these narratives to explore themes such as faithfulness, accountability, and obedience to religious law.
+Overall, the chapter’s central message can be understood as an emphasis on maintaining commitments, acting justly, following established principles, and taking responsibility for one’s actions.